EDIorg/data-package-best-practices/datapackage-design-BP/offline_data.md

 ### Data package

 *   The external hard drive should contain at least two entities: the data (which will be offline) and an inventory or manifest that describe the contents of the external hard drive.
 *   Content of the manifest (inventory of holdings) would be dictated by the type of data entity.
-The **manifest will be on an online entity** so that potential requestors can evaluate the offline resource before requesting it.
+The **manifest will be available as an online entity** (through the EDI Data Portal) so that potential requestors can evaluate the offline resource before requesting it.
 *  Suggested columns are:
     *   Filename(s)
     *   Format (netCDF, tabular csv, etc.)